marinfotache/SQL-Queries-for-TPC-H/README.md

 Each query set (in a .csv file) contains 1000 queries for one of the following scale factors: 0.01GB, 1GB, 2GB, 5GB, 10GB, 50GB, 100GB, 200GB, 1000GB, 2000GB

 ### Vocabulary
-For query structure and main vocabulary, see section [_query_template](https://github.com/marinfotache/SQL-Queries-for-TPC-H/tree/main/_query_template)
+For the query structure and the main vocabulary (used for defining the scenarios for query generation), see section [_query_template](https://github.com/marinfotache/SQL-Queries-for-TPC-H/tree/main/_query_template)

 ### Main scenarios for query generation
 Each query set is generated following a specific scenario which basically controls the query complexity.<br>